From silence into song

 Philip Clemo, producer & director of content – “I want to celebrate the survival instinct dwelling within each living thing & the power of the human spirit to overcome adversity.
 In my work I use cutting-edge and novel technologies to capture imagery & soundscapes in unusual ways, delving beyond ordinary perception.
 For this project I will use filming techniques including thermal imaging, infra-red, aerial, close-up & slow motion, capturing each tree’s character in all its defiance and magnificence.
 Surface & environmental sounds of the trees will be captured using contact microphones and sensors attached to leaves and trunks, in collaboration with Bruel & Kjaer and IRCAM, Centre Georges Pompidou, Paris.”

-A small lantern on the river in Hiroshima
+Prayers written on a small lantern floating on the river in Hiroshima

 These creative collaborations will be showcased at events in three main phases: